Can homeopathy help you sleep? For years, I struggled with chronic insomnia. It was miserable.

 A good homeopath takes note of your entire physical and emotional condition.
 The right remedy can potentially relieve a wide range of problems.
 Most patients have various complaints.
 The chief complaint is what generally carries the most weight.
 If someone’s chief complaint is a headache, and insomnia is a secondary problem, a well-chosen remedy should help both conditions.

 But, like I said, regular homeopathy has a big drawback.
 For best results, you need to work with a professional.
-Good homeopaths are not easy to find.
+Good homeopaths are not always easy to find.
 If you’re thinking about homeopathy, here’s an earlier blog post about how to find a good practitioner.

 Can Homeopathy Help You Sleep Better?